fp-magic/ctask2/README.md

 # ctask2
-c graphic task of clock
+c graphic task of alarm clock
+Attention:input number ending with enter(or space) to set an alarm.